Skip to Content

 Olives and meatballs in a tomato sauce in a clear bowl on a white wood background

-Easy meatballs and green olives in a savory tomato sauce.
+Meatballs and green olives in a savory tomato sauce, kosher for Passover

 Prep Time 10 minutes